 MB: Does the political environment inform your music?

-MVV: Absolutely.
-I have long been interested in politics.
+MVV: Absolutely, I have long been interested in politics.
 I graduated with a political science degree and I genuinely wanted to be a lawyer and activist for a time.
-I think music and performance are addictions I can’t shake.
+Music and performance are addictions I can’t shake.
 So here I am.

 So social scientists have this idea called the “Overton window,” which is the range of ideas tolerated in public discourse.
 This is a talked-about concept by Republicans, who seem to genuinely view politics like a football match.
 Right now, the Right is obsessed with this idea that they can push the Overton window further to their side by espousing more radical opinions, à la Fox News, and turning them into acceptable public discourse.